nyangalazolho. Policy Designer, Strategist, Decolonial Futurist.

 The Rural Renaissance

-Aug - 2023
+Aug 2023 / Aug 2024

 Four future scenarios were co-created with accompanying artefacts (Objects of the Future) during 5 days in Oslen, Bulgaria.
 The aim was to begin to develop resilience and sustainability within a growing community of families and young people located or interested in relocating to rural parts of the Bulgarian countryside.
 Desires and anxieties related to the far future were explored through collective provocations, uncovering tensions around how to form new ways of being that might foster a better quality of life; build shared values and greater stewardship of land and place; amongst others.